roxnlopez/lightning-talks/readme.md

 Generally, when learning a new technology, it is important to maximize usefulness will minimizing difficulty.
 Consider making a sorted "hit-list" with these to factors in mind.

 Your goal is to create a 10 minute presentation on a topic that is useful to your fellow developers.
-Please create a brief readme on Github outlining your findings during your your research.
+Please create a brief readme on Github outlining your findings during your research.
 It should address the following:

 - What problem does this technology solve?
 - How do you use it?
 Is there a "cheatsheet" you found or made that others can reference?